 Federal Work-Study (FWS) is real, on-the-job training and is a way to obtain important pre-graduation work experience.
 Expect to treat your Work-Study job as a professional position—it's a great opportunity to develop skills, network in your field, and build a solid reference for future employment.
 Work-Study students are vital to the University's daily operations and are a valued part of our workforce.

 Work-Study is an employment opportunity program for students who have demonstrated financial need.
 Unlike other financial aid awards, Work-Study is paid to students in the form of a paycheck for hours worked.
 It's important to know that a Work-Study award is a potential to earn funds and not a guarantee that you will earn the entire amount awarded.
-Students must accept the award, find a job through UBworks, and work hours to earn the award.
+Students must find a job through UBalt works to be awarded FWS, accept the FWS award on myUB, and work hours to earn the award.

-Available jobs are listed on UBworks in your MyUB Portal.
+Available jobs are listed on UBalt works in your MyUB Portal.
 Contact the employing department or outside agency when you find a job that matches your interests and skills.
 Once you have been hired, your new supervisor will complete all paperwork.
-You will need to print a copy of your Work-Study award from MyUB to submit to your supervisor with your employment contract.

-There are many other part-time and full-time job listings available through UBworks.
+There are many other part-time and full-time job listings available through UBalt works.
 Midtown Baltimore has many local businesses and restaurants that are always looking to hire students.

-The pay rate for Work-Study positions is based on the responsibilities of the job, but generally range from $8 - $10 per hour.
+The pay rate for Work-Study positions is based on the responsibilities of the job, but pay ranges from $12.50-$13.00 an hour.
 A Federal Work-Study award is the amount a student may earn during the academic year.
 The funds are not credited to the student's tuition bill, instead students will receive a paycheck on a biweekly basis.